Ciaanh/XPChronicle/docs/VERTICAL_V2_TEST_COMMANDS.md

 ```
 /xptest vertical
 ```
-Creates a test instance of the Vertical Bar V2 with:
+Creates a test instance of the Vertical Bar  with:
 - Full animation support (AnimationManager + gravity)
 - Observer pattern registration
 - Live XP tracking
 - Gravity animation with particle effects

-The frame will be stored globally as `VerticalBar_v2` for easy access.
+The frame will be stored globally as `VerticalBar` for easy access.

 ### Destroy Vertical Bar
 ```